aktugchelekche/Project_Team_2/README.md

 ### Interim Machine Learning Model

 We began with connecting our database to ML model then check types of each column to unsure we have correct types before creating our model.
-We have discovered that <code> expilicit</code> column was a boolean type so that it was converted to numeric.
-After that , we dropped column that will not have any impact on our model such as <code> year</code>.
-As an interim model , we have extremly low accuracy and high loss value.
+We have discovered that <code> explicit</code> column was a boolean type so that it was converted to numeric.
+After that, we dropped column that will not have any impact on our model such as <code> year</code>.
+As an interim model, we have extremly low accuracy and high loss value.
 We are working on it to improve the metrics.

 ## Communication